The Long Road Ahead

 - At this point our whole infrastructure, economy and society is unstable and weakened to the point where another major event such as a terrorist attack, cyber-attack, or political upheaval could result in the collapse of western civilization.
 Our enemies know this.

 - In late April the Chicago Police had to break up over one thousand incidents of mass assemblages of youths on the streets.
 While there were only a few arrests and minor resistance, this was in cool weather after only a few weeks of the lockdown.
 What will happen when the weather gets hot and the lockdown has continued for several months?
 We can anticipate that gangs, agitators and opportunists will try to incite violence and looting on a massive scale.
+This was as we predicted, but the police misconduct incident served as a detonator.
+The massive street demonstrations were as much about pent-up lock-down fatigue as it was about the police issue.
+We can now expect a continuation of street protests and violence around the conventions and elections.
+All of this will perpetuate and spread the virus.

 When and if it’s Over